leios/gpu-handbook/src/content/abstractions.md

 18 times.
 It's 18 times faster to avoid the GPU entirely!
-So what gives?
+Why?
 Well, we are doing operations that are a little *too* simple on arrays that are really, really small.
 I mean, the CPU took three *micro*seconds.
 The GPU was fifty-four microseconds.
 Can we really draw any conclusions from such small numbers?

-To really get some performance from the GPU, let's do something a little complicated.
+To really see some performance from the GPU, let's do something a little complicated.
 We are going to make an array of random numbers... disappear!

 First, let's install the plotting package, `Plots`.